 Human rights are "rights and freedoms inherent to all human beings".
-40 The rights and freedoms that are generally considered as human rights comprise of the civil rights and political rights - such as the right to life and freedom, freedom of opinion and equality under the law - and economic, social and cultural rights - such as the right to live in dignity and the right to food, work and education.
+The rights and freedoms that are generally considered as human rights comprise of civil and political rights - such as the right to life, freedom of expression and equality before the law - economic, social and cultural rights - such as the right to an adequate standard of living, the right to food, work and education or collective rights, such as the rights to development and self-determination.